NikoIcardo/CellLipidGeneration/README.md

 # CellLipidGeneration
-This repository contains the code I built to simulate a stochastic markov-chain model of cell lipid production for bacteria.
+This repository contains the code I built to simulate a stochastic discrete markov-chain model of cell lipid production for bacteria.

 The code is presented as a word file simply so that it could be printed and brought to meetings.
 If you seek to run the file, simply copy and paste the code into the matlab IDE.